-Table E-4 describes the fields of the link command that are shown in the /etc/llttab file examples.
+Table F-4 describes the fields of the link command that are shown in the /etc/llttab file examples.
 Note that some of the fields differ from the command for standard LLT links.

 Field Description tag-name A unique string that is used as a tag by LLT; for example link1, link2, device The device path of the UDP protocol; for example udp.
 A place holder string.
 Linux does not have devices for protocols.
 So this field is ignored. node-range Nodes using the link. "-" indicates all cluster nodes are to be configured for this link. link-type Type of link; must be "rdma" for LLT over RDMA. udp-port Unique UDP port in the range of 49152-65535 for the link.
-See "Selecting UDP ports" on page 292. МТИ "-" is the default, which has a value of 8192.
+See "Selecting UDP ports" on page 293. МТИ "-" is the default, which has a value of 8192.
 Do not change this default value for the RDMA links.
+IP address IP address of the link on the local node. bcast-address Specify the value of the subnet broadcast address.

-Table E-4 Field description for link command in /etc/llttab
+Table F-4 Field description for link command in /etc/llttab